skycoin/skycoin/README.md

 ## Installation

-* For detailed installation instructions, see [Installing Skycoin](../../wiki/Installation)*
+For detailed installation instructions, see [Installing Skycoin](../../wiki/Installation).

 ## For OSX

-1 Install [homebrew](brew.sh), if you don't have it yet
+Install [homebrew](brew.sh), if you don't have it yet.

 ```sh
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-2 Install the latest version of golang
+Install the latest version of golang

 ```sh
 brew install go
 ```

-3 Setup $GOPATH variable, add it to ~/.bash_profile (or bashrc).
+Setup $GOPATH variable, add it to ~/.bash_profile (or bashrc).
 After editing, open a new tab Add to `bashrc` or `bash_profile`

 ```sh